YannMagnin/sh-elf-vhex/README.md

 * only C is supported
 * only big endian encoding is supported
-* we use the stdint header from `newlib`.
+* we use the `stdint` header from `newlib`.
 Otherwise, the generation of `stdint.h` is incomplete
 * we only target the `SH4A-NOFPU` processor (no backward compatibility with the SH3 assembler)
 * each public symbol begins with an underscore
-* by default, we link our own C library to each generation of an object file
+* by default, we link our own C library to each generation of object files
 * we do not provide a specialized default linker script (for the moment)
 * compilation of the shared libgcc (`t-slibgcc`)
-* the compilation of the libgcc in PIC (`t-libgcc-pic`)
+* compilation of the libgcc in PIC (`t-libgcc-pic`)
 * compilation of the library for emulated floating point numbers (`t-fdpbit`)

 ## Technical notes